-S.No.
-Impact Prediction Mitigation Measures 1 Change in the Topography of the Land / Land Degradation The proposed mining activity is carried out in flat region and waste land After removal of ore body, a undulating portion will be created.
+S. Impact Prediction Mitigation Measures No. 1 Change in the Topography of the Land / Land Degradation The proposed mining activity is carried out on flat land.
+After removal of ore body undulating portion will be created.
 All the broken area will be reclaimed by systematic backfilling and rehabilitated by afforestation so that landscape of the area is improved.
-And rest area is used as water reservoir and used for pisciculture 2 Solid waste generation About 10% mineral wastes will be generated.
+2 Solid waste generation About 10% mineral wastes will be generated.
 Top Soil will used on the barrier zone areas on which plantation will be raised.
-3 Change in Drainage Pattern Water flow / course will not be obstructed and natural drains or nallahs will not be disturbed.Run-off from mine and mineral stack will be prevented to avoid being discharged to surroundings, particularly to agricultural land.Garland drains and, catchpits has been constructed to prevent run off affecting the surrounding agricultural land.
+3 Change in Drainage Pattern Water flow / course will not be obstructed and natural drains or nallahs will not be disturbed.
+Run-off from mine and mineral stack will be prevented to avoid being discharged to surroundings, particularly to agricultural land.
+Garland drains and, catch pits has been constructed to prevent run off affecting the surrounding agricultural land.
 Green belt has been developed in boundary.
 4 Impact on the Agricultural Practice at nearby area due to dust generation Agriculture activities are practiced nearby areas may impacted because of dust generation but mitigative measures such as regular water sprinkling on active areas for example haul roads, excavation sites will be strictly followed so that impact is minimized.